ucb-eecs251b/sp22-labs/lab4/spec.md

 template tables suitable?
 If not, which tables might we want to change and how?
 To verify your hypothesis, check against the PDK's LIB.***

 Now, let's generate the LIB.
-Copy or symlink the PEX netlists for your flip-flop from earlier into this `asap7_lib` folder.
-There are 3 files you
+Copy or symlink the PEX netlist for your flip-flop from earlier into this `asap7_lib` folder.
-need: the ones that end in `.pex.netlist`, `.pex.netlist.pex`, and `.pex.netlist.<cellname>.pxi`.
 Then, run:

 ```
 make gen-libs